captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 A few years.
 ---
-She's got that short hair.
+She’s got that short hair.
 ---
 You know.
 ---